Bytes and Bits

 ★★★★★

-Foundations of Graphics & Compute: Volume 1: Primer offers a compelling take on programming, though not without flaws.
-While the treatment of programming is excellent, I found the sections on Books less convincing.
-The author makes some bold claims about graphics that aren't always fully supported.
-That said, the book's strengths in discussing compute more than compensate for any weaknesses.
-Readers looking for programming will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Programming, if not the definitive work.
+Foundations of Graphics & Compute: Volume 1 - Primer offers a compelling take on programming, though not without flaws.
+While the treatment of Computers & Technology is excellent, I found the sections on graphics less convincing.
+The author makes some bold claims about Books that aren't always fully supported.
+That said, the book's strengths in discussing graphics more than compensate for any weaknesses.
+Readers looking for Computers & Technology will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Books, if not the definitive work.

 Case Lennox